landaverdend/btc-web-tools/README.md

 # Bitcoin Script Simulator

 A TypeScript implementation of Bitcoin's transaction and script system for learning and experimentation purposes.
-This project helps understand the internals of Bitcoin transactions, various script types, and how the Bitcoin scripting language works.

 ## Features